-The Bermuda Monetary Authority (the Authority) requires Class 4 and Class 3B insurers (insurers), and Bermuda insurance groups (groups) (i.e. groups for which the Authority is the Group Supervisor) to conduct prescribed stress/scenario testing and analysis.
-The results are to be submitted to the Authority as part of the 2020 year-end Capital and Solvency Return.
+The Bermuda Monetary Authority (Authority or BMA) requires Class 4 and Class 3B insurers (insurers 1) and Bermuda insurance groups (groups) (i.e., groups for which the Authority is the group supervisor) to conduct prescribed stress/scenario testing and analysis.
+The results are to be submitted to the Authority as part of the 2021 year-end capital and solvency return.

-The objective of stress testing within the 2020 year-end Capital and Solvency Return is to assess the capital adequacy of the insurers and groups under adverse financial market and underwriting conditions and provides a comprehensive understanding of the sector's general vulnerability to shocks.
-More specifically, the purpose of the tests is to assess the impact of the losses, as determined using proprietary/vendor models, on the insurer's/group's statutory balance sheet (i.e., statutory admitted assets, admitted liabilities, and capital and surplus).
+The objective of stress testing within the 2021 year-end capital and solvency return is to assess the capital adequacy of the insurers and groups under adverse financial market and underwriting conditions and to provide a comprehensive understanding of the sector's general vulnerability to shocks.
+More specifically, the tests' purpose is to assess the impact of the losses, as determined using proprietary/vendor models, on the insurer's/group's statutory balance sheet (i.e., statutory admitted assets, admitted liabilities, and capital and surplus).
 Thus, these tests help determine the financial capacity of insurers/groups to absorb the manifestation of key financial risks, such as shocks to investment performance and projected losses arising from specific underwriting risks.